Mogollon Rim of Arizona's White Mountains

 About the Mogollon Rim

 The White Mountains range starts west of the Arizona transition zone, a place known as the Mogollon Rim located in the eastern part of Arizona.
-The mountainous region stretches mostly east, but a little south, and meanders to the west as far as New Mexico.
+The mountainous region stretches mostly west, but a little south, and meanders to the east as far as New Mexico.

 The geologists have deemed this area the Colorado Plateau, which includes the high country of northeast Arizona, eastern Utah, northwest New Mexico, and southwestern Colorado.
 Much of the White Mountains range is also within the Fort Apache Indian Reservation.